Sabres beat Red Wings 4-3 for Bylsma's 300th victory

 The Wings rallied from 2-0 and 3-1 deficits and thought they had tied it late when Frans Nielsen appeared the score, but the whistle had already been blown because goalie Robin Lehner was hurt after being struck in the throat by teammate Zach Bogosian's stick.

-Lehner was able to continue after being attended to by the Buffalo training staff.
+''That was a scary moment, because I couldn't really breathe or swallow,'' said Lehner, who was able to continue after being attended to by the Buffalo training staff.

+The Wings didn't make much of a fuss about the quick whistle.

+''The goalie got a stick in the throat,'' Detroit captain Henrik Zetterberg said. ''If that happened to Petr, we probably would want them to blow the whistle, too.''

+Detroit tied a season high, firing 43 shots at Lehner, 20 of them in the third period.

+''I thought we've been better the last few games here getting pucks to the net,'' Zetterberg said. ''We scored three so we just have to keep doing that coming up.''

-Kane gave the Sabres a first-period lead by jamming the rebound of his wraparound attempt under Mrazek's arm.
+Detroit fell behind for the 10th straight game when Kane gave the Sabres a first-period lead by jamming the rebound of his wraparound attempt under Mrazek's arm.

 Sam Reinhart made it 2-0 on a power play later in the opening period.

-The Wings got on the board at 14:46 of the second period when Henrik Zetterberg threw the puck toward the net from the corner of the rink and it banked in off Lehner's shoulder.
+The Wings got on the board at 14:46 of the second period when Zetterberg threw the puck toward the net from the corner of the rink and it banked in off Lehner's shoulder.

 Just 23 seconds later, Buffalo's Jack Eichel skated around Detroit's Thomas Vanek and lifted a high shot past Mrazek.